rafi0020/Smart_Dining_Caloric_Display/README.md

    Install the required Python packages using the `requirements.txt` file.

 3. **Prepare the Dataset**
-   - Follow instructions in the `data/README.md` to access or compile the dataset.
    - Store the dataset files in the `data/` folder.

 4. **Run the Notebook**